 Those familiar with the Christmas story will read these verses and remember how Mary, Jesus’ mother, was informed of her surprise pregnancy — a pregnancy that changed the course of human history.
 Mary’s humanity is seen in these verses, as she is initially troubled by the angel’s appearance.
 But she comes to quickly embrace God’s calling on her life.

 Joseph, too, received an important message — one that was both shocking and unexpected.
 This passage highlights the miracle of Jesus’ birth.
 Even though Joseph had not broken any laws, he considered divorcing Mary because he didn’t understand how his virgin wife could be pregnant and he didn't want her to suffer society's recourse for those who commit adultery, because they also did not understand how Mary became pregnant.

 However, he, like Mary, made the decision to listen to the angel and to embrace God’s plans.
 This section of scripture is particularly important, as it references Isaiah 7:14, and proclaims that the events described in Matthew are a fulfillment of that prophecy.

-Jesus — the child who was given to us at Christmas — has the weight of the world on his shoulders, yet he is strong enough to bear it all.
+Jesus — the Child Who was given to us at Christmas — has the weight of the world on His shoulders, yet He is strong enough to bear it all.
 Isaiah’s prophecy tells us that Jesus’ reign will be never-ending.
 Christ has all wisdom to guide our paths and the strength to carry all of our burdens.
-He is the Everlasting Father, loving us as his children eternally.
+He is the Everlasting Son, who, with the Father, loves us as his children eternally.

 This section of scripture shows us how an angel once again encouraged those involved in the Christmas story not to have fear.
 These Christmas Bible verses also remind us of the joy that can be found in the birth of Jesus.
 Some might question why shepherds were chosen as the first on Earth to hear the glorious news of the birth of the Savior of the world.